Best Website Builders for US Businesses

 What could be improved about Shopify?

-While it’s wonderful for sales-focused businesses, Shopify would not be the first choice for those looking to create a blog or creative portfolio.
-It works best for those with something to sell.
-This is because it’s not as design-focused as it is functionality-focused.
+Plus, while it’s wonderful for sales-focused businesses, Shopify would not be our first choice for those looking to get creative with their website.
+It works best for those with something to sell, and it’s not as design-focused as it is functionality-focused.
+For a creative-friendly option, we recommend Squarespace.

-If you want more information before making your decision, read our full Shopify review.
+If you want more information before making your decision, read our full Shopify review, and if you want to know how Shopify stacks up against our top pick, see our Shopify vs Wix article.

 Shopify pricing